debosmita09/su26-ai301-contribution/README.md

 ### Challenges Overcome

-- macOS is not a supported platform for pwndbg's setup script — had to discover the Docker path by reading README.md and docker-compose.yml carefully
+- macOS is not a supported platform for pwndbg's setup script, so I had to discover the Docker path by reading README.md and docker-compose.yml carefully
-Several layers of git configuration issues inside the container (identity, branch names, auth, working directory) had to be resolved one at a time
+- Several layers of git configuration issues inside the container (identity, branch names, auth, working directory) had to be resolved one at a time

 ### What I'd Do Differently Next Time